zaphoxx/zuhf-rfid/README.md

 * Wireless alarm and security systems
 * Industrial monitoring and control
 * ...
-In addition it can handle ASK modulation which is the used modulation technique for UHF RFID.
+In addition it can handle ASK modulation which is the used modulation technique for UHF RFID and has a maximum baudrate of 500 kBauds.
 So this sounds promising and theoretically one should be able to do at least the same as with the above mentioned SDR solution avoiding the reliability issues.
 Also there exists an Arduino library for the CC1101.
 Therefore using an Arduino (e.g. the Nano) for controlling and programming the CC1101 seems like a straightforward choice.

 ## Roadblock(s)